Make the role immediately understandable

 Outdated roles create hesitation.
 Update postings as needs change and close roles that you are no longer hiring for.
 Accurate jobs build trust and perform better over time.

 Inbound interest is time-sensitive.
-Whether inquiries are handled by one person or shared across a team, there should be clear ownership so nothing stalls.
+Whether applies are handled by one person or shared across a team, there should be clear ownership so nothing stalls.

-Set up alerts to ensure new inquiries and messages are seen.
+Set up alerts to ensure new applies and messages are seen.

-Manage inquiries where your team works, either directly in Ethesia or within existing hiring workflows/applicant tracking system (ATS).
+Manage applies where your team works, either directly in Ethesia or within existing hiring workflows/applicant tracking system (ATS).

 The goal: respond consistently and keep conversations moving.